Willow Mill Complex: History and architectural features

 This complex consists of the Shaw-Leedom House and spring house/smoke house and the Howard Sager House, wagon house, and grist mill.

 The Shaw-Leedom House was built circa 1800, and is a 2 1/2-story, five-bay, stone dwelling with a gable roof that was designed in the Federal style.
 It has a 1 1/2-story, two-bay stone wing believed to be the kitchen wing from an earlier house.
 The adjacent stone spring/smoke house was also built circa 1800.
 The Willow Mill was built during the 1840s, and is a four-story stone building that was converted to residential use in 1938.

 The Sager House was built in 1847, and is a 2 1/2-story, three-bay, ashlar stone building.
 It has a gable roof with dormers and shed roof "Dutch Stoop" kitchen wing.
 Associated with it is a two-story, frame wagon house that dates to the nineteenth century.

-This complex was added to the National Register of Historic Places in 2002.